DevSlem/unity-move-tool/README.md

 * `KgmSlem` namespace is changed to `DevSlem`.
 * You can use Unity package system.

+## Installation

+You can select 2 installation methods.

+* Clone the repository and add `package.json` file to your project through Unity Package Manager.
+* You can add directly the package from git URL to your project through Unity Package Manager.

 ## Basic usage

 You just define `MoveTool` attribute for a field for which you want to use position handle.